justrussian/drupal-toolbar-padding-sync/README.md

 # drupal-toolbar-padding-sync
-Update element padding-top, when body pading-top changed.
+Update element padding-top, when body padding-top changed.

 const fixedElement = document.querySelector('.header'); // Replace with the selector of your element.